DS-Meena/Get-started-with-bedrock/llm_agent/Readme.md

 # Troubleshooting

+### Connection Timeout Issue

+Error:
-### botocore.exceptions.EndpointConnectionError: Could not connect to the endpoint URL: "https://bedrock-runtime.us-west-2.amazonaws.com/model/amazon.titan-text-lite-v1/invoke
+botocore.exceptions.EndpointConnectionError: Could not connect to the endpoint URL: "https://bedrock-runtime.us-west-2.amazonaws.com/model/amazon.titan-text-lite-v1/invoke

-Let's see
+This issue can be resolved by resolving the "could not resolve Host" issue.
+[Below]

+###  Could not resolve Host

+Error: fatal: unable to access 'https://github.com/DS-Meena/Get-started-with-bedrock.git/': Could not resolve host: github.com

+`ping google.com` result is *ping: google.com: Temporary failure in name resolution*.
+Means internet issue.

+1.  `vi /etc/resolv.conf`
+2. Add following line in that file: nameserver 8.8.8.8

+This will resolve both your ping and github issue.

 ## Windows
 Following issues are related to windows system, only.